 The Australian Guineas is typically dominated by the colts.
 Only two fillies in the history of the race have gone on to win it.

 2019 Australian Guineas betting odds

-The Chris Waller-trained The Autumn Sun is the early $3.50 favourite at online bookmaker Sportsbet to win the Australian Guineas.
+Amphitrite ($4.20) is the favourite at online bookmaker Sportsbet to win the Australian Guineas.

 Best Australian Guineas bookmakers

 The bookmakers open all-in markets on the Australian Guineas weeks in advance.
 In the week leading up to the race however tote markets and fixed odds become readily available across the board.